marko-knoebl/slides/sections/react/20-state/23-data-management-without-mutations-en.md

 the `.filter` method:

 - creates a new array where only specific entries are kept in
-- uses a function to specify the condition
+- uses a function to specify the criterion
 - returns a new array

 ```js